akwasigroch/academic-kickstart/content/post/courses/first_edition/index.md

   - "/post/teaching/first_course/"
 ---

-The data science is a hot topic now, so along with [Piotr Chlebek](http://sharktime.com/en_About.html) and [CODE:ME](https://codeme.pl/) foundation we decided to organize a data science course.
+The data science is a hot topic now, so together with [Piotr Chlebek](http://sharktime.com/en_About.html) and [CODE:ME](https://codeme.pl/) foundation we decided to organize a data science course.
 The course took place on 11-12.01.2020 in Gdańsk.
 The number of participants was limited, and the list of participants was full long before the date of the course.
 This shows a huge interest in data science and machine learning.
 The participants represented different professions, so it was a very interesting experience to teach them.
-During the course, there were many interesting discussions and great ideas about data science methods.
+During the course, there were many interesting discussions, participants proposed interesting ideas about task solutions.

 The scope of the course was very wide and the participants had an opportunity to learn the fundamentals of data science and machine learning, as well as the tools used in those areas.
 My part of the course includes the basics of data science tools and algorithms: